 The Kyan 35 achieves some of its low weight and small packed size due to the lower insulation requirements of its 35°F temperature rating.
 In field tests, our testers also felt that this bag didn't quite live up to the rating.
 Therefore, we only recommend the 35° model for warmer three-season conditions.
 Nemo, however, offers a 20° version that appears to provide similarly high performance on paper for colder situations.
 Despite its warmth deficiency, the Kyan 35 is an excellent bag at a price that can't be beat.

 Kelty Cosmic 20

-Although the Kelty Cosmic 20 scores near the bottom of the field, it was up against many ultra-premium bags that cost up to three times as much.
-Sure, those bags are a lighter and they pack smaller, but you'll likely sleep just as well inside the Cosmic while using the stack of money you saved as a decadent pillow.
-For a low price, you get a sleeping bag that supplies respectable levels of warmth and comfort at a weight and size that's still reasonable for backpacking.
-You also get the convenience of a stash pocket and the coziness of a neck baffle — two features that are missing on many of its more expensive rivals.
+Although the Kelty Cosmic 20 scores near the bottom of the field, it was up against several ultra-premium bags that cost up to three times as much.
+Sure, those bags are lighter, and they pack smaller, but you'll sleep just as well inside the Cosmic while using the stack of money you saved as a decadent pillow.
+For the low price, you get a sleeping bag that supplies respectable levels of warmth and comfort at a weight and size that's still appropriate for backpacking.
+You also get the convenience of a stash pocket and the coziness of a neck baffle — two features that are missing on many of its pricier rivals.

 The Cosmic cuts its costs by using a mixture of 600 fill power down (83%) and synthetic fibers (17%) for insulation.
-This results in a bag that's a pound heavier and two liters larger inside your pack than comparably warm, 100% down bags.
-With the money you save, however, you could invest in a lighter tent or more packable sleeping pad which would likely result in a lower overall weight or volume for your whole backcountry kit.
+This results in a bag that's a pound heavier and two liters larger inside your pack than comparably warm bags filled with 100% premium down.
+With the money you save, however, you can invest in a lighter tent or more packable sleeping pad.
+That could result in a lower overall weight and volume for your whole backcountry kit.